-Project title: Optimising a biosensor of cellular age to track neural stem cell aging
+Project title: Using a sensor of cellular age to track neural stem cell aging

 Techniques and tasks to be performed

 - Live-cell imaging

 - Data analysis (mostly with FIJI but also some in R studio)